AASW VIC World Social Work Day Breakfast 2020

-Up to five free places have been allocated for social work students who would like to attend this breakfast, in return for contributing to the smooth running of the event on the day.
+Up to four free places have been allocated for social work students who would like to attend this breakfast, in exchange for contributing to the smooth running of the event on the day.
 This will give you first hand exposure to experienced practitioners & committee members in a practical environment.
-Tasks could include assisting on registration desk, ushering, roving mike, timekeeping, set up/pack up etc. To apply please complete and email this form to email@example.com
+Tasks could include assisting on registration desk, ushering, roving mike, timekeeping, set up/pack up etc. To apply please complete and email the form below to email@example.com

 - Email AASW Victorian Branch or phone 03 9320 1012

 - International Federation of Social Workers

 The Victorian Branch Management Committee is delighted to be hosting this annual event and look forward to the opportunity to meet those of you who can join us to celebrate the significant and enduring contribution of social work in Victoria.